rtTAP/leaflet-challenge/README.md

 - The project will be assessed based on the correctness and functionality of the map, including proper data retrieval, marker customization, and interactive features.
 - Optional enhancements are encouraged but not required for additional points.

-By completing this challenge, you will gain practical experience in working with real-world geospatial data, using Leaflet for map-based visualizations, and creating interactive web applications that can effectively communicate complex information to a broad audience.
+By completing this challenge, I have gained practical experience in working with real-world geospatial data, using Leaflet for map-based visualisations, and creating interactive web applications that can effectively communicate complex information to a broad audience.
 """